navcoin/navcoin/doc/bech32-mod-gen-poly.md

 ...
 ```

-Here is the description of the columns:
+Here is the description of the columns in the files:
 1. Polynomial encoded in bech32 hex
 1. Number of characters in the input
 1. False positive error detection rate when the input contains 1 error